local-first-web/state/README.md

 <img src='logo.svg' width=500 alt=''>

-## In progress
+## ⚠ Under construction

-> ⚠ This package isn't ready for production use!
+> This package isn't ready for production use!

 ## What is this?